Why Snap, Pinterest, Twitter and Roblox Shares Are All Falling | Benzinga

 Why Snap, Pinterest, Twitter and Roblox Shares Are All Falling

-Shares of several social media and metaverse-related stocks, including Snap Inc (NYSE:SNAP), Pinterest Inc (NYSE:PINS), Twitter Inc (NYSE:TWTR) and Roblox (NYSE:RBLX), are all trading lower in sympathy with Meta Platforms Inc (NASDAQ:FB) after the stock dipped following fourth-quarter earnings results.
+Shares of several social media and metaverse-related stocks, including Pinterest Inc (NYSE:PINS), Roblox Corp (NYSE:RBLX), Snap Inc (NYSE:SNAP) and Twitter Inc (NYSE:TWTR), are all trading lower in sympathy with Meta Platforms (NASDAQ:FB) after the stock dipped following fourth-quarter earnings results.

+Meta Platforms shares fell by greater than 25% in Wednesday's after-hours session after reporting worse-than-expected fourth-quarter EPS results and issued guidance.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.